-A fresh water shower is located in the aft starboard side under gunnel area.
-It is supplied with water by the fresh water system.
-To activate the shower simply press the button on the end of the sprayer.
-When finished, feed the hose and sprayer nozzle back into it's holder.
+A fresh water shower is located in the aft starboard side of the cockpit.
+It is supplied with fresh water by the fresh water system.

 Transom Door

 Do not use the transom door when the boat is in motion.
 DO NOT leave the transom door unlatched.
 Latch it in the full "OPEN" or full "CLOSED" position.